mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 {{<img src="design-sketches2.png" alt="Basic designs of TinyPilot website with different colors and logos" maxWidth="800px" hasBorder="true" caption="The design agency became less interested in branding and started focusing on the overall website design.">}}

-We'd never discussed custom illustrations, but it seemed like a small amount of work, so I just let it go.
+We'd never discussed custom illustrations, but it seemed like a small amount of work, so I let it go.

 A few weeks later, WebAgency called a meeting to share their progress, and they hadn't made any progress at all on the logo or branding.
-They were just showing me design ideas for the website.
+They were only showing me design ideas for the website.

 "To be clear, the project is still a rebranding and not a redesign, right?"
 I asked.